Joint Public Safety Response to the Active Shooter / Active Assailant™

 This presentation will also discuss law enforcement tactics and the implementation of fire and EMS personnel into the response plan.
-Many fire and EMS agencies are unaware that the Department of Homeland Security has stated that fire and EMS personnel will enter into the active shooter environment and will conduct rescues while the situation is ongoing.
-In addition to the Department of Homeland Security requirements, numerous other organizations state that integrated law enforcement/fire/EMS response is required at active shooter events.
+Numerous industry organizations state that integrated law enforcement, fire department, and EMS response is required at active shooter/active assailant events.
 These organizations include the Department of Homeland Security, the International Association of Police Chiefs, the National Tactical Officers Association, the Federal Emergency Management Agency, the International Association of Fire Chiefs, the International Association of Fire Fighters, the Department of Defense, the National Volunteer Fire Council, National Association of EMTs, the Hartford Consensus, the National Fire Protection Association, and many more.

 This presentation also includes a section for 9-1-1 communicators.
 Topics discussed included, overwhelming call volume, prioritizing calls, protocol deconfliction, “stale” calls, PSAP to PSAP interface, and much more.
 In addition, the presenter will discuss numerous 9-1-1 center lessons learned from events.